NeodeltaEU/kodexo/docs/project-architecture/service-dependency-injection.md

 :::warning
 But remember that potentially the provider building system can take a long time when starting the app.
 Make sure that your external class is called after your app's providers are resolved.
 :::

+## Accessing Providers Service

+You may need to access the providers of your application.
+To do this, we have a Service that is provided: `AppProviderService`.

+It allows to retrieve the instance linked to a provider via the `getInstanceProvider` method.